-Our 2022 Pianist Composing Competition is now OPEN, with a biggest and best ever prize package!
-The lucky will will receive a Kawai ES920 digital piano worth over £1,350, alongside having their winning score printed inside a future issue of Pianist and recorded by pianist Chenyin Li for the magazine's official album.
+Our 2024 Pianist Composing Competition is now OPEN, with a biggest and best ever prize package!
+The lucky will will receive a Kawai ES920 digital piano worth over £2,000, alongside having their winning score printed inside a future issue of Pianist and recorded by pianist Chenyin Li for the magazine's official album.
 Your piece will also be filmed for our YouTube channel, all set for almost 100,000 subscribers to see!

 With such a prize package on offer, we thought we'd get some composing advice from one of the classical piano world's most talented improvisers – Venezuelan pianist Gabriela Montero.
 She appeared on the cover of issue 121 of Pianist, and gives plenty more improvisational advice inside.
 You can download the issue here.

 1. Consider where, why and how your musical idea comes into existence

 Although my notated composing portfolio is still quite small (a piano concerto, a piano/orchestral tone poem, a violin/piano piece and ‘Babel’ for piano and chamber string orchestra), I could argue that I have composed thousands of pieces.
 You see, in my experience, improvising and composing are so closely related that they are almost indistinguishable one from the other.

 I say this because I want you to consider not only the theoretical processes of notating musical architecture but – long before the first note is written down – where, why, and how the musical idea comes into existence.

 Watch below as Gabriela Montero improvises over a tune offered up by an audience member in Hong Kong!